GDPR

 7. Respect for user privacy - keep it user-centric.

 Privacy By Design introduces a cultural change where privacy reigns supreme.
-Accordingly, several countries are formalising legislature to ensure greater compliance.
+Accordingly, several countries are formalizing legislature to ensure greater compliance.
 The GDPR, introduced in 2018, is one such law that has PbD written into it (Article 25).

 1. Announce Clear Privacy and Data Sharing Policies